 - Cashback - The casino returns a portion of the money you have lost.

 - Loyalty program - Every casino tries to keep the top players, and softens them up with something special.
 Benefits offered in loyalty programs are hard to pigeonhole.
 Most often they include e-shops with promotional items that can be bought with loyalty points, exclusive games, or competitions between players for jackpots or holidays abroad.
 Further popular benefits include lower wagering conditions for bonuses, higher game limits and even higher withdrawal limits.

 Casino bonus allocation and withdrawal is only available after meeting certain conditions.
 Be sure to carefully read the detailed version of the conditions on the casino’s website.
 If you don’t understand anything, do not hesitate to contact the casino customer support.

 For each of the casinos and bonuses CasinoGuru reviewed, we’ve listed the most important bonus conditions, including wagering requirements, maximum withdrawal limits and allowed games.

 Basic bonus conditions include :

 - Only one account opened and only one bonus per person, household, IP address, email address, credit card or bank account.
 If it is being really strict, don’t even try to open multiple accounts.
 They will not only take your bonus, but might also void your fair winnings from normal deposits.
 Some casinos (especially rogue casinos) may even suspend your casino account and keep the deposit if you’re in breach of these rules.

-- Upon registration always use real personal information, or you will not receive your winnings.
-The casino will verify your identity before any withdrawal takes place, and you will often have to send scans of two personal documents (ID card, driving licence, and/or passport).
+- Upon registration always use your real personal information, or you will not receive your winnings.
+The casino will verify your identity before any withdrawal takes place, and you will often have to send scans of two personal documents (ID card, driving licence and/or passport).